Lessons (Star Trek: The Next Generation): Reception and home media

 James Van Hise and Hal Schuster wrote in their 1995 book, The Complete Next Generation, that they thought the relationship between Picard and Daren was believable, and that the story itself was very effective.
 They thought that the loneliness Picard feels at the end of the episode was part of an ongoing story which would culminate in the subplot about Picard's loneliness in Star Trek Generations.

 Several reviewers re-watched Star Trek: The Next Generation after the end of the series.
 Keith DeCandido watched the episode for Tor.com, and described the performance of Wendy Hughes as "magnificent" and "never not wonderful".
 However, he commented that whenever a double was not used to play the piano, it was obvious that Hughes wasn't playing.
 Overall, he appreciated the script and thought that the ending was not contrived; however, he would have preferred for the episodic structure of The Next Generation to have been changed a little to allow for the romance to be portrayed as a subplot over several episodes.
-He gave the episode a score of 9/10, saying "this is one of TNG's best romances and an absolute joy."
+He gave the episode a score of nine out of ten, saying "this is one of TNGs best romances and an absolute joy."
 DeCandido subsequently named "Lessons" as one of the best episodes of season six, which he said was the best season of the series.

 Zack Handlen, who reviewed "Lessons" for The A.V.
 Club, thought that the episode works because of Patrick Stewart and that the episode was well-handled.
 He gave "Lessons" a score of B+, saying that he "wasn't hugely sold on Daren, but when Picard makes a special point of explaining the flute's significance to her, it helps solidify the connection between them."

 In 2012, Forbes placed "Lessons" in an alternative top ten episodes from TNG.

 The episode was first released on VHS cassette on August 4, 1998.
 The episode was later included on the Star Trek: The Next Generation season six DVD box set, released in the United States on December 3, 2002, and on Blu-ray on June 24, 2014.

 Science education

-In 2010, W.I.R.E.D noted this episode of Star Trek as one that could be used to teach real-world science, especially astronomy.
+In 2010, Wired noted this episode of Star Trek as one that could be used to teach real-world science, especially astronomy.
 The real-world counterpart to the Star Trek stellar cartography can be called uranography.